magma-bangkit/Virtuehire-OCR-API/README.md

 ## Getting Started
 Here is what you need to be able to run this repo

+- Python
-- Stack 1
+- Tensorflow
-- Stack 2
+- Flask
-- Stack 3
+- OpenCV

 ## Installation